maxpetts/closest-nhs/README.md

 # closest-nhs

-A utility to get the closest NHS location: GPs, Dentists, Pharmacies etc
+A utility to get the closest NHS location: GPs, Dentists, Pharmacies etc.

+_A NHS API Wrapper?_

 # Set-up